Young Writers Can Get Published (Lesson #1)

 But here’s the catch: These video lessons are only free and available to the public for a few weeks.
 So get watching!

 “Very few young writers get published.
 But it’s not because they can’t.
 It’s because they’re not getting to the point where they have a legitimate shot.” – Brett Harris, author of Do Hard Things

 You May Also Like:

 The Young Writers Guidebook is a collection of advice from young authors.
-If you’ve ever dreamt of publishing a book as a young person, take this opportunity to learn from those who have gone ahead of you.
+If you’ve ever dreamed of publishing a book as a young person, take this opportunity to learn from those who have gone ahead of you.
 Click here to learn more.